Cherish (The Association song)

 "Cherish" is a pop song written by Terry Kirkman and recorded by the Association.
 Released in 1966, the song reached number one on the US Billboard Hot 100 in September of that year and remained in the top position for three weeks.
 Billboard ranked the record as the No. 7 song of 1966, and later as No. 2, after a revision of the year-end charts.
 It was certified gold by the RIAA in the US in 1966.
 In Canada, the song also reached number one.

 Original version

 Songwriting

-Terry Kirkman wrote it in half an hour and put it into the live act of his group, the Association.
+Terry Kirkman wrote it in half an hour at his parents' home in Chino, California.
+He wrote the lyrics around the word "Cherish" because Kirkman had heard someone earlier that evening use it.
+He thought the word would be a good song title and lyric, "Cherish is the word," because the expression resonated with a tender, loving tone and was incorporated into the live act of his group, the Association.
 He was looking for an emotional, slow tempo song in the same vein as the Righteous Brothers' "You've Lost That Lovin' Feelin'".
 Mike Whelan, from the New Christy Minstrels, liked it so much that he convinced the Minstrels to record a version of the song, and in fact their recording was almost released before the Association's.

-In the lyrics, the protagonist tells his love interest that he "cherishes" her, though he is unsure if he actually loves her or only wants her; at the same time he is unsure the love interest is interested in him, because she is being courted by "a thousand other guys".
+"Cherish" is a song of unrequited love.
+In the lyrics, the protagonist sings to his love object of "all the feeling that I have hiding here for you inside," but confesses "I'm beginning to think that man has never found the words that could make you want me."
+One interpretation of the song is that it has a "stalker" quality, because of the singer's desperation and such lyrics as "You don't know how many times I wish that I could mold you into someone who could cherish me as much as I cherish you."